Gaozhongpai/PaiConvPointSeg/README.md

-# PAI-Conv: Permutable Anisotropic Convolutional Networks for Learning on Point Clouds
+# PAI-Conv: Permutable Anisotropic Convolutional Networks for Learning on Point Clouds [Segmentation]

 This is the official implementation of **PAI-Conv** for point cloud semantic segmentation: